About the Community Mental Health Masterplan

 • Clinic contact details

-• With the existing network of support across partners, the care of patients’ mental health condition can be anchored in the community and facilitated by social-health integration.
+With the existing network of partner support, patients' mental health care can be anchored in the community and strengthened through integrated social and healthcare services.

 • As a Mental Health GP partner, you will have access to Continuing Medical Education (CME) talks, and case discussion platforms that are regularly organised by the Assessment and Shared Care Teams (ASCATs), to enhance your competencies in managing mental health cases and understanding the latest treatment modalities.